kemitchell/reviewers-edition-parse.js/README.md

 # Other Modules

-An array of names for the numbers of reviewers editions are packaged as a JSON file, and can be required separately.
+An array of names for the numbers of Reviewers Editions are packaged as a JSON file, and can be required separately.

 ```javascript